-A Source Water Assessment Plan (SWAP) was completed in November 2002 and January 2003 for both active wells.
-You may request a copy of the plans at our District Office.
-The plan is an assessment of the delineated area around our listed sources through which contaminants , if present, could migrate and reach our source water.
-It also includes an inventory of potential sources of contamination within the delineated area and a determination of the water supply's susceptibility to contamination by the identified potential sources.
+A Source Water Assessment Plan (SWAP) is now available at our office.
+This plan is an assessment of the delineated area around our listed sources through which contaminants, if present, could migrate and reach our source water.
+It also includes an inventory of potential sources of contamination within the delineated area, and a determination of the water supply's susceptibility to contamination by the identified potential sources.